Southfield School

 Southfield does not discriminate on the basis of race, creed, gender, religion, marital status, age, national and ethnic origin, or disability in the administration of its educational policies, admissions policies, financial aid, and other school-administered programs.
 Southfield School is committed to seeking diversity among its students, faculty, and staff.
 Southfield admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.

-Southfield School in Shreveport, Louisiana, seeks an experienced professional to serve as Director of Advancement.
-Qualified candidates for this position should be experienced, enthusiastic, and creative leaders with a bachelor’s degree in a related field.
+Southfield School seeks an experienced professional to serve as a classroom teacher.
+Qualified candidates for this position should have at least a bachelor’s degree in education (or a closely related field) with a current certification.

 Role Description: